sammyhenningsson/shaf/README.md

 ```

 #### Integration specs
-Integration specs must pass in `{type: :integration}` as extra arguments to `describe`, such as `describe "Posts", type: :integration do; end`.
+Integration specs are created by passing keyword argument `type: :integration` to `describe`, such as `describe "Posts", type: :integration do; end`.
 This will include `Rack::Test::Methods`, `Shaf::UriHelper` and `Shaf::Spec::PayloadUtils`.
 The combination of the methods added by these modules gives integration specs a kind of [Capybara](https://github.com/teamcapybara/capybara) touch.
 Example:
 ```sh
 require 'spec_helper'